-- Network Action Sub-Stack Indicator (NSI): The first LSE in the NAS contains a specialpurpose label, called the MNA label, which is used to indicate the start of a network action sub-stack. - Network Action Indicators (NAIs): Optionally, a set of indicators that describes the set of network actions.
+- Network Action Sub-Stack Indicator (NSI): The first LSE in the NAS, which contains a special-purpose label, called the MNA label, that is used to indicate the start of a network action substack. - Network Action Indicators (NAIs): Optionally, a set of indicators that describes the set of network actions.
 If the set of indicators is not in the sub-stack, a solution could encode them in post-stack data.
 A network action is said to be present if there is an indicator in the packet that invokes the action. - In-Stack Data (ISD): A set of zero or more LSEs that carry ancillary data for the network actions that are present.
 Network action indicators are not considered ancillary data.